joaquinlpereyra/rusty-monkey/README.md

 # You can run the tests with
 $ cargo test

+# You can see the docs with
+$ cargo doc
+$ xdg-open target/doc/monkey/index.html

 # You can run the REPL with
 $ cargo run
 🙈 🙊 🙉 let x = 4;